MMR vaccination is routinely given to children as part of the NHS childhood immunisation programme.

 - have had a confirmed anaphylactic reaction (a severe allergic reaction) to a previous dose of the MMR vaccine or a component of it

-- are being treated for cancer with chemotherapy or radiotherapy, or have had these treatments within the last six months
+- are being treated for cancer with chemotherapy or radiotherapy, or have had these treatments within the past 6 months

 - have had an organ transplant and are on immunosuppressant drugs (drugs that stop your immune system working properly)

-- have had a bone marrow transplant and finished all immunosuppressive therapy within the last 12 months
+- have had a bone marrow transplant and finished all immunosuppressive therapy within the past 12 months

 - have a lowered immune system – if you're not sure, check with your GP